mohammedsouleymane/mohammedsouleymane/README.md

 - 👋 Hi, I’m @mohammedsouleymane
-- 🌱 I’m currently learning Applied CS
-- 💞️ I’m looking to collaborate on c#, python, java
-- 📫 How to reach me discord: GeeGee#8924

 <!---
 mohammedsouleymane/mohammedsouleymane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.